nshkrdotcom/arsenal/README.md

 end
 ```

-Key improvements in V2:
+Key features:
 - **Named Operations**: Operations are registered by name for stable API
 - **Categories**: Operations are organized into logical categories
 - **Automated Validation**: Validation based on `params_schema/0`
 - **Built-in Telemetry**: Automatic telemetry events for all operations
 - **Standardized Metadata**: Consistent metadata for auth, rate limiting, etc.

-### 3. Enhanced Registry V2 (`lib/arsenal/registry.ex`)
+### 3. Registry (`lib/arsenal/registry.ex`)

-The V2 Registry serves as a central hub for the entire operation lifecycle:
+The Registry serves as a central hub for the entire operation lifecycle:

 ```elixir
 # Register operations by name